iamrichleo/GutenbergPixabayImageSelector/readme.txt

 * Initial release of the plugin.

 == Support ==
-For support, visit the plugin's GitHub repository or support forum.
+For support, visit the plugin's [GitHub repository](https://github.com/iamrichleo/GutenbergPixabayImageSelector).